How Small Businesses Can Manage Reimbursements Efficiently

 Make it Easy to Submit Expense Reports

-To efficiently manage expense reimbursement a business should make it as easy as possible for employees to correctly track their business-related expenses and submit expense reports.
+To efficiently manage expense reimbursement, a business should make it as easy as possible for employees to track their business-related expenses correctly and submit expense reports.

 The best way to provide employees with a simple way to submit their expense reports is via a paperless expense reporting system.
-Preferably one in which employees can scan/photo receipts with their mobile device while traveling.
+Preferably one in which employees can scan/photo receipts with their mobile devices while traveling.

 Implement an On-Time Payment Mechanism